harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 #### Does Harness limit the length of a log line?

+Yes, there is a single-line limit of 25KB.
+If an individual line exceeds this limit, it is truncated and ends with `(log line truncated)`.
+Furthermore, there is an overall log limit of 5MB per step.
+Harness truncates logs larger than 5MB.

-Yes, Harness has a limit of 70KB on the line length in the CI client which writes to log service.
-If you need to extract long log lines, include a Run step in your pipeline that writes the logs to a file and uploads the file as an artifact.
+If you need to extract long log lines or logs larger than 5MB, include a Run step in your pipeline that writes the logs to a file and uploads the file as an artifact.
 For more information, go to [Troubleshoot CI: Truncated execution logs](/docs/continuous-integration/troubleshoot-ci/troubleshooting-ci#truncated-execution-logs).

 #### Is there a way to generate a dynamic file with some information in one stage of the pipeline and consume that file content in a different pipeline stage?